 For astronomers who don’t have time to observe through the whole night… Choose night, evening or morning coverage to give more relevant stargazing ratings.

 Analyses weather, cloud cover, wind, humidity, temperature, moon phase and creates stargazing ratings using weighted algorithms.
 Filters weather data only showing relevant forecasts from sunset to sunrise.

 Create custom stargzing forecasts using threshold adjustments for moon phase, wind, temperature and humidity to suit your observing requirements.
 Including wind speed gust sensitivity switch for those with large telescopes or in exposed locations.

 Please see the Astronomer’s Weather Settings page for more details.

-This is one of the most helpful astronomy programs that has been made for the astronomer.
+This is one of the most helpful astronomy apps that has been made for the astronomer.
 I know what the weather will be at the observatory and any of my other sites.
 I know what to wear my coat or give up and go home for the night.
 It takes the guesswork out of planing an observing run.

 App Store Review by Danalambert from United States on Dec 16, 2014

 Best Astronomy App

 I love this astronomy app!
 The forecasts are accurate and it notifies me during the day if there is a possible clear sky for the night.
 And till now, it has been spot on!
 I heavily use this app for planning my astronomy and astrophotography sessions and absolutely love it!
 The upgrades are totally worth it too!
 A Must buy IMO!

 App Store Review by Meizagoodboy from United States on Dec 16, 2014

 If you enjoy using Scope Nights and find it useful, please recommend Scope Nights to others by giving a good rating in the App Store, as it helps to ensure Scope Nights is developed further and keeps getting better!

 If you have a problem with the app or want to provide feedback, please check the help articles or submit a support enquiry.